ninharp/ninHOME_OctoDisplay/Readme.md

 # Introduction

-ninHOME OctoDisplay is a small firmware to attach a display (LCD, gLCD, OLED, ...) to a ESP8266 Chip and act as a wireless Display for your OctoPrint controlled 3d Printers.
+ninHOME OctoDisplay is a small firmware to attach a display (LCD, gLCD, OLED, ...) to a ESP8266 Chip and act as a wireless Monitor for your OctoPrint controlled 3d Printers.
-It is roughly based on ninHOME Node Firmware which you can find on my Repositories.
+It is roughly based on ninHOME Node Firmware which you can find also on my Repositories.

 Currently it is still in work in progress state so i will add a few more displays at later time and more configuration options, currently it is bleeding edge but already useable.